papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     Moreover, in order to create resources such as namespaces, pods, and cronJobs within the target cluster, you must have the appropriate permissions granted to your user or service account.
 These permissions are essential for managing and deploying applications effectively within Kubernetes.

 === "Features"
     In Kubernetes, Zombienet uses the Prometheus operator (if available) to oversee monitoring and visibility.
 This configuration ensures that only essential networking-related pods are deployed.
-By using the Prometheus operator, Zombienet improves its capability to efficiently monitor and manage network activities within the Kubernetes cluster.
+Using the Prometheus operator, Zombienet improves its ability to efficiently monitor and manage network activities within the Kubernetes cluster.

 ### Podman